One World (John Martyn album)

-One World is the seventh studio album by Scottish guitarist and singer John Martyn, released in November 1977 by Island Records.
+One World is the seventh studio album by the British guitarist and singer John Martyn, released in November 1977 by Island Records.
 The album, produced by Island owner Chris Blackwell at his Berkshire farm, was recorded with myriad musicians, including Steve Winwood, Danny Thompson, John Stevens, Hansford Rowe and Rico.
 The album followed a sabbatical where, at Blackwell's invite, Martyn holidayed in Jamaica in 1976 with his family, having become disillusioned with the music business.
 The trip helped revitalise his interest in music.

 The album combines Martyn's experimental tendencies with more pop-leaning material, with influences from the dub music of Lee "Scratch" Perry, with whom Martyn worked during the trip to Jamaica and co-wrote the song "Big Muff".
 The record features a relaxing, echoing sound with usage of Martyn's distinctive Echoplex guitar effects, while his lyrics discuss love, specific people and his disintegrating marriage.
 Some of the recording was achieved outdoors, with Island's mobile recording studio being used to operate a live feed across the farm's surrounding lake; microphones picked up the full ambience of the area, including natural reverb and surrounding geese and trains, helping contribute to the album's sweeping sound.

 Upon its release, One World received acclaim from music critics who hailed its inventive, unique sound and lyrics.
-Martyn toured in promotion of the album in late 1977, whilst a televised performance at the Collegiate Theatre, London in January 1978 helped the album becoming Martyn's first chart success, reaching number 54 on the UK Albums Chart.
+Martyn toured in promotion of the album in late 1977, whilst a televised performance at the Collegiate Theatre, London in January 1978 helped the album become Martyn's first chart success, reaching number 54 on the UK Albums Chart.
 "Dancing" was released as the album's sole single a month later.
 In later times, the album has been credited for helping develop trip hop music.
 In 2004, a deluxe edition of the album was released by Island, containing bonus live material.
 The album is included in the music reference book 1001 Albums You Must Hear Before You Die.